ikonikisop/minhook-simple/README.md

 - Official MinHook builds use **CMake** or **Makefiles**.
 (Which still does generate VS Solutions)
 - This project offers a native Visual Studio solution to compile MinHook directly, simplifying setup for Visual Studio users.
 - No need to install or configure CMake or other build tools.
+(Except for VS 2022)
 - Easy to integrate into existing Visual Studio workflows and projects.

 ## Features